 [Note: this workflow is if you allow your customers to access Pendo Feedback]

 [Every quarter] our Product Teams hold a product feedback meeting.
-They discuss the highest priorities for our customers, team members and prospects and look at how the requests align with our own product and company strategy.
+They discuss the highest priorities for our customers, team members, and prospects, and look at how requests align with our own product and company strategy.

-As the team goes through, they will update the status of each request in Pendo so that you immediately know the outcome.
+As the team goes through the requests, they will update the status of each request in Pendo so that you immediately know the outcome.

-If we decide to build a feature or make an improvement, the status will change to "Planned" or "Building".
-It will be added to [our product roadmap which you can view at any time - add link here if appropriate.]
+If we decide to build a feature or make an improvement, the status will change to Planned or Building.
+It will be added to our product roadmap.

-Our product feedback portal always has the most up-to-date information about our products and what we are building next.
+Our product feedback portal has the most up-to-date information about our products and what we’re building next.
 We will always provide an explanation as to the nature of the status update.

-If you reach out directly to our Support or Customer Success teams, they'll be able to look up ideas for you, but they won't have any additional information or provide an estimate for when your request will be reviewed.
+If you reach out directly to our Support or Customer Success teams, they'll be able to look up ideas for you, but they won't have any additional information or be able to provide an estimate for when your request will be reviewed.

 How long will it be before the product team reviews my idea?

-Items will be reviewed by the product specialist on a [monthly basis]; we take the top requests and update the status where appropriate.
+Items will be reviewed by the product specialist on a [monthly basis].
+We take the top requests and update the status where appropriate.
 Roadmapping meetings [occur quarterly].
-Make sure your ideas are clear and concise so others can vote on it & prioritize.
-Also be sure to prioritize your own requests too - that way, we will know if a particular request is important to you.
+Make sure your ideas are clear and concise so others can vote on and prioritize them.
+Remember to prioritize your own requests, too.
+That way, we will know if a particular request is important to you.

 My request hasn't been reviewed yet and I submitted it 6+ months ago.
 What can I do?

-If we haven't reviewed your item yet and it is a high priority for you:
+If we haven't reviewed your item yet and it’s a high priority for you:

 - Make sure your request is clear.
-Why do you need this?
-What is it stopping you from doing?
-What is the impact of that?
+Tell us why you need it, what it’s stopping you from doing, and what the impact is.
 Please add these details in a comment on your idea.